Jug blenders: How we test jug blenders

 It sounds obvious, but every jug blender should be able to blend well.
 But not all of them do, so we ensure there’s no place for lumps to hide in our unique blending tests.

 Our experts make three different types of smoothie with each blender we review, including smoothies with dairy, fruit and ice in them.

 We don’t use just any old recipes, either.
 Our specially designed recipes contain hard-to-process ingredients including ginger and mango – if these can be blended to a smooth consistency, then the blender should have no problem tackling normal blending tasks and ingredients, such as bananas.

 For soups, the cooked and blended ingredients are strained through a fine mesh sieve and then inspected to see what's escaped unblended.
 A Best Buy blender will whiz everything to a smooth, even consistency.
 A bad blender will leave lumps unprocessed.

 Making mayonnaise is a delicate process.
 If the blender blades heat up too much before the ingredients have emulsified, the result will be a curdled mess.

 Not every blender is good at this task, but our tests uncover the best ones for making smooth, even mayonnaise.

-Crushing ice is another fiddly task that Best Buy blenders have to excel at to earn our seal of approval.
-A bad blender will over process the ice leaving a snow-like mush, while the blades of others barely touch the cubes, just bashing them about and making a racket.
+Crushing ice is another fiddly task that blenders have to excel at to earn our seal of approval.
+A bad blender will over-process the ice, leaving a snow-like mush, while the blades of others barely touch the cubes, just bashing them about and making a noise.